hakeem-amsagguine/cpython-v2/Doc/library/binascii.rst

    If *pad* is true, the input is padded to a multiple of 4 before encoding.

    If *newline* is true, a newline char is appended to the result.

+   If *z85* is true, the Z85 alphabet is used for conversion.
+   See `Z85 specification <https://rfc.zeromq.org/spec/32/>`_ for more information.

 .. function:: a2b_qp(data, header=False)